JasmineYil/WebEngineering_Playground/README.md

 *Present your reports here.*

 - There are issues with navigating through the page using a screen reader.
-VoiceOver mentioned elements like "Liste mit 4 Elementen, Home, Intere Linklistenelement, Our Team, Interne Linklistenelement, ..." but this is confusing to understand, especally when the VoiceOver is too fast or in my case in german with an accent.
+VoiceOver mentioned elements like "Liste mit 4 Elementen, Home, Intere Linklistenelement, Our Team, Interne Linklistenelement, ..." but this is confusing to understand, especially when the VoiceOver is too fast or in my case in german with an accent.
 To fix this, one should ensure that elements like header, nav, main are being used appropriately for better semantic meaning and adding ARIA Roles like role=navigation.

 **(0.5) Audio**